7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Monitoring-And-Backup-Resources/Azure-Administration-Azure-Monitor.md

 	- Query and analyse Logs
 - Alerts and Action groups
 - Log Monitoring
-- Agents
+- Agents and Extension disambiguation
+	- Azure Monitor Agent - Collects monitoring data
+		- Will replace the both Log Analytics Agent and Azure diagnostic at some point:
+		- Azure Diagnostic Extension - Enables customers to receive extra data from guest OSes and Workload on Azure resource
+		- Log Analytics agent - Collects logs and performance data for Azure Resources
+			- for Linux as part of a solution to collect JSON output
-	- Azure Custom Script Extension is used for post-deployment configuration, software installation, or any other configuration or management task.
+	- Azure Custom Script Extension
+		- is used for post-deployment configuration, software installation, or any other configuration or management task.
-	- Desired State Configuration (DSC) is a management platform to manage an IT and development infrastructure with configuration as code.
+	- Desired State Configuration (DSC)
+		- is a management platform to manage an IT and development infrastructure with configuration as code.
-	- Log Analytics agent for Linux as part of a solution to collect JSON output
+	- Dependency Agent
+		- Collects discovered data about certain processes to maps all dependencies between virtual machines and any external process dependencies.
-	- Azure VMAccess extension acts as a KVM switch that allows you to access the console to reset access to Linux or perform disk-level maintenance.
+	- Azure VMAccess extension
+		- acts as a KVM switch that allows you to access the console to reset access to Linux or perform disk-level maintenance.

 ![](azuremonitorcollectionagents.png)